4 Rules For Outdoor Tile

 Installation Surface

 If you’re asking yourself, “how to lay outdoor tile on dirt?”
-The answer is – you do not want to be laying outdoor tiles on dirt.
+The answer is – you do not want to lay tile on dirt.
 If you’re placing it on a dirt surface, pavers — not tile — would need to be used.
-You must place outdoor tiles over concrete
+Tile needs to be installed on top of a concrete slab.

 Leaving expansion joints every 8 to 12 feet allows for natural movement as the tile reacts to the changes in temperature.
 This expansion joint is filled with a flexible sealant that allows for movement.

-On top of the cement slab, use an uncoupling membrane that’s approved for tiles for outdoor use to ensure that any cracking won’t transfer to the tile.
+On top of the cement slab, an uncoupling membrane that’s approved for use outdoors ensures that any cracking won’t transfer to the tile.
 A couple of examples of uncoupling membranes include Laticrete Stratamat and Schluter Ditra mat.

 Installation Materials